lance5828/HIT237-Group4/GROUP-CONTRACT-Group-4.md

 - **27th May:** Proofread the project plan, the group contract, ADR and the requirement files to make sure they are updated as per assessment 4
 - **28th May:** Submit the repository link with all the commits and `.md` files uploaded by **1 pm**

+## 3. Internal chechpoints or review points where the team will assess progress

+The group will conduct frequent internal checkpoints to keep the project moving forward.
+We will have weekly meetings after class or through Microsoft Teams to examine our work and discuss about the upcoming tasks.

+During the sessions, everyone will provide an update on the tasks they were given.
+Github will also be used to track tasks and contributions through commits.
+Before the project milestones, the group will go over the work together, assess the progress, and ensure that everything is working correctly.
+This helps the group to maintain organizationand finish the project on time.

 ## 4. Integration Points

 Since different members may work on different parts of the project, integration points are important to ensure everything works together.